Please or

 Problems? :

 If you are experiencing timeout problems as your application is shutting down, you may want to consider extending this timeout.
 This can happen in cases where the shutdown code within the application takes a long time to complete.
-As a test, try setting this property to something like 300 (5 minutes) and see if this makes the problem go away.
+As a test, try setting this property value to something like 300 (5 minutes) and see if this makes the problem go away.

 If the application still times out quicker than the 5 minute test timeout, then the problem may be in a later phase of shutdown.
 Take a look at the wrapper.jvm_exit.timeout property.